James L. Brooks: Film

 Brooks agreed to produce and direct Old Friends, a screenplay by Mark Andrus.
-Andrus' script "needed you to suspend disbelief" but Brooks realised "my style when directing is that I really don't know how to get people to suspend disbelief."
+Brooks said the screenplay "needed you to suspend disbelief" but realized that "my style when directing is that I really don't know how to get people to suspend disbelief."
 Brooks spent a year reworking the screenplay: "There were changes made and the emphasis was changed but it's the product, really, of a very unusual writing team," and the project became As Good as It Gets, taking a year to produce after funding had been secured.
-According to The New York Times, Brooks "was constantly experimenting, constantly reshooting, constantly re-editing" the film, changing its ending five times and allowing the actors to improvise the film's tone.
+According to The New York Times, Brooks took an improvisational approach to directing the film, and "was constantly experimenting, constantly reshooting, constantly re-editing,” and gave the actors the freedom to explore different tones.

 The film garnered more praise than I'll Do Anything and Brooks was again nominated for the Academy Awards for Best Picture and Best Original Screenplay.
-As Good as It Gets received a total of seven Academy Award nominations and won two, for Best Actor for Jack Nicholson and Best Actress for Helen Hunt.
-Jonathan Rosenbaum of the Chicago Reader labelled it Brooks' best film, stating "what Brooks manages to do with [the characters] as they struggle mightily to connect with one another is funny, painful, beautiful, and basically truthful—a triumph for everyone involved."
-It also ranked 140 in Empire's 2008 list of "The 500 Greatest Movies of All Time".
-Brooks cast Jack Nicholson in both Terms of Endearment and As Good as It Gets with the actor taking an Academy Award for each role.
+As Good as It Gets received a total of seven Academy Award nominations and won two: Best Actress for Helen Hunt and Best Actor for Jack Nicholson—the second time Nicholson won the award for a role cast by Brooks.
+Jonathan Rosenbaum of the Chicago Reader labelled it Brooks' best film, writing that "what Brooks manages to do with [the characters] as they struggle mightily to connect with one another is funny, painful, beautiful, and basically truthful—a triumph for everyone involved."
+It ranked 140 in Empire's 2008 list of "The 500 Greatest Movies of All Time".

 Brooks did not direct and write a film again for seven years until 2004's Spanglish.
 Filming took six months, ending in June with three days of additional filming in October; Brooks produced three endings for the film, shooting several scenes in "15 to 25 takes" as he did not feel the film was tonally complete, although the script did not change much during filming.
 He opted to cast Adam Sandler in a more dramatic role than his usual goofball comedy parts based on his performance in Punch-Drunk Love and Sandler's relationship with his family.
 Describing the length of production, Brooks said: "It's amazing how much more perverse you are as a writer than as a director.
 I remember just being so happy that I'd painted myself into some corners [while writing].
 I thought that would make it interesting.
 When I had to wrestle with that as a director, it was a different story."
 Brooks's directing style "drove [the cast] bats", especially Téa Leoni, with Cloris Leachman (who replaced an ill Anne Bancroft a month into filming) describing it as "free-falling.
 You're not going for some result.
 It's just, throw it in the air and see where it lands."
-The film was poorly received and was a box-office failure, grossing $55 million worldwide on an $80 million production budget.
+The film received mixed reviews from critics and was a box-office failure, grossing $55 million worldwide on an $80 million production budget.